Rashtrapati Nilayam: History

 Originally called the Residency House, it was constructed in 1860 by Nizam Nazir-ud-Dowla.
 It became the country house of the British Resident at Secunderabad.
-After the Hyderabad state's integration into Indian Union (Read Operation Polo) in 1948, it became the president's retreat and used as the Southern Sojourn.
+After the Hyderabad state's integration into Indian Union in 1948, it became the president's retreat and used as the Southern Sojourn.
 The decision to open the estate to the general public marked a significant step in making India's presidential history more accessible and engaging for a wider audience.

 Architecture

 The 16-room estate is spread over an area of 90 acre, consisting of single storied building besides a visitors' quarters that can accommodate 150 people.
 It has a Dining Hall, Durbar Hall, Morning Room, Cinema Hall, etc. A unique aspect of this Rashtrapati Nilayam is that the kitchen and dining hall are independent buildings connected with a tunnel to serve food.